jg925/ece3400_2019-team10/labs/lab1.md

 }
 ```
 ## Driving A Servo
-In this next portion of the lab, we were tasked with driving a servo using the Arduino UNO.
+In this next portion of the lab, we were tasked with driving a servo using the Arduino.
 The servos will be the driving the wheels of our robot later on.

 For our first task, we wired a servo up to the Arduino as follows: power to 5V, ground to ground,